 Would you like another example?

 Sure, here you are.

-Giving the earlier example of a quality assurance tester, create a blog and write about your knowledge of testing SAAS products, apps and websites.
-Talk about the best practices, review the tools you use.
+Given the earlier example of a quality assurance tester, create a blog and write about your knowledge of testing SAAS products, apps, and websites.
+Talk about the best practices, and review the tools you use.

 Here’s another example.

 Want to apply for a social media manager job?
 Write about the topic, and share your thoughts and opinions on how brands can perform better on social networks.
 Write about the mistakes brands make, etc.